helium/HIP/0000-miner-update.md

 - How will existing documentation/knowledgebase need to be supported?

 The final solution will need to include clear step-by-step instructions for miner package or image maintainers.
-This documentation will likely take the form of a GitHub project README for a Helium minerhaul repo that miner package maintainers will need to fork to deliver their updates.
+This documentation can take the form of a GitHub project README for a Helium minerhaul repo that miner package maintainers will need to fork to deliver their updates.

 UI for entering the URL of an alternative miner package repository will need to be added to the Hotspot Settings page of the Helium mobile app.
+Because a malfunctioning miner can prevent a user from pairing with a Hotspot over Bluetooth we need some way of determining who owns a Hotspot in the absence of a working miner.
 A related help article will also need to be added to the support section of Helium's website for end users.

 - Is this backwards compatible?